Jesper Ahle

 Jesper Ahle (born 13 February 1981) is a Danish former handball player.
-He retired in 2012after playing a single season for Aalborg Håndbold in the Danish Handball League.
+He retired in 2012 after playing a single season for Aalborg Håndbold in the Danish Handball League.
 He switched from Bjerringbro-Silkeborg to Aalborg Håndbold to replace the long term injured Olexandr Shevelev.
 Previously he played for Team Tvis Holstebro, Fredericia HK and Lemvig-Thyborøn Håndbold.

 Ahle has made six appearances for the Danish national handball team.